HP-UX Posix Shell Programming

 • Executing shell scripts

-• Exercise: Create and run a simple shellscript
+• Exercise: Write a simple shell script

 Session 3: USING VARIABLES